pradeeptathineni/quest/discussion.md

 ## Things I would have done differently or with more time

+-   I did not use a methodology of Git commenting.
+Usually it's acceptable Git commenting practice to just describe what is being done.
+However, very often in Git projects that are company production services, we will see collaborators use a commit tagging convention of their own that allows them to better discern commits.
+This is a good practice for documentation and rollback purposes.
+A few examples of these that I could have used throughout my development are (https://www.freecodecamp.org/news/writing-good-commit-messages-a-practical-guide/):

+    -   feat: The new feature you're adding to a particular application
+    -   fix: A bug fix
+    -   style: Feature and updates related to styling
+    -   refactor: Refactoring a specific section of the codebase
+    -   test: Everything related to testing
+    -   docs: Everything related to documentation
+    -   chore: Regular code maintenance.

 ## Questions I was left with

 ### Q. Why do I not have to create a target group for HTTPS protocol?